 Sometimes you can just sit, staring into oblivion, waiting for something to pop-up in your head to give you a kick start.

 Here you JUST DON’T KNOW what to write.
 This may happen because you’re running out of ideas or because you’re doubting your capability to write something meaningful.

 This is a big challenge to overcome because c’mon, no fairy will come to pour ideas in your head!
-We all need to try and make it happen.
+We all need to make it happen.

-You can spend hours together figuring out how to conceptualise or express a certain thing and STILL not know how to go about it.
+You can spend hours together figuring out how to conceptualize or express a certain thing and STILL not know how to go about it.